SevenC-base/Gadgets/CrawlerForBaiduSearch/README.md

 # Gadgets
-a small tool for get the result of baidu search link.
+A small tool for get the result of baidu search link.

+There are still a few bugs, but I won't update them

 Directions for use